 This is probably the single most important thing, but we know it can be really hard to identify specifically what that looks like.
 We’ll give you a few particular things to think about.

-- Does this provider take your concerns seriously?
+2. Does your provider take your concerns seriously?

 We all have experienced a doctor who brushed away our very real worries about something at one point or another.
 That’s not a good thing.
 If your PCP brushes you off without taking time to examine your concerns, then that’s a bad sign.
 A good primary care provider should know that you know more about your body than anyone else and should always listen carefully to any concerns you bring them.